A Fasting Week Day by Day: The Tannerhof Course

 The fasting week at a glance

-A fasting week is not a single act of denial but an arc with beginning, middle and transition.
-Buchinger therapeutic fasting is the conscious, time-limited abstention from solid food and stimulants — no zero-calorie diet and no primary weight-loss method, but a therapeutic method, a cleansing on several levels and a meeting with oneself.
-At Naturhotel Tannerhof fasting is part of the house's DNA, introduced by Johannes von Mengershausen and accompanied across three generations of physicians.
+A fasting week is not a single act of abstention but an arc with beginning, middle and transition.
+Buchinger therapeutic fasting is the conscious, time-limited abstention from solid food and stimulants — not a zero-calorie diet and not a primary weight-loss method, but a therapeutic method, a cleansing on several levels, and a meeting with oneself.
+At Naturhotel Tannerhof, fasting belongs to the DNA of the house, introduced by Johannes von Mengershausen and medically guided across three generations of physicians.

 | Day | Phase | What happens |